RISK COVERED BY INSURANCE Sample Clauses

 AutoNDA by SimpleDocs

-RISK COVERED BY INSURANCE. (a) If during the Term the Premises is totally or partially destroyed, rendering the Premises totally or partially inaccessible or unusable, Landlord shall, subject to Sections 9.1(b) and 9.1(c), restore the Premises to substantially the same condition as it was in immediately before the destruction.
-Such destruction shall not terminate this Lease.
-If, however, then-existing laws do not permit such restoration, Landlord may terminate this Lease by giving written notice to Tenant.
+RISK COVERED BY INSURANCE. (a) If during the Term the premises is totally or partially destroyed, rendering the Premises totally or partially inaccessible or unusable, Landlord shall, subject to Sections 9.1(b) and 9.1(c), restore the Premises to substantially the same condition as it was in immediately before the destruction.
+Such destruction shall not terminate this Lease except as provided in this Section.
+If, however, then-existing laws do not permit such restoration, Landlord or Tenant may terminate this Lease by giving written notice to the other party.

 RISK COVERED BY INSURANCE.
 1. If, during the term, the Leased Premises or the Building and other improvements in which the Leased Premises are located are totally or partially destroyed from a risk covered by the insurance described in Article XI, rendering the Leased Premises totally or partially inaccessible or unusable, Landlord shall restore the Leased Premises or the Building and other improvements in which the Leased Premises are located to substantially the same condition as they were in immediately before destruction.
 Such destruction shall not terminate this Lease.
 If the existing laws do not permit the restoration, either party can terminate this Lease immediately by giving notice to the other party.
 Furthermore, if such restoration can not be accomplished within 90 days from the date of destruction, either party shall have the option to terminate this Lease immediately by giving notice to the other party.